The historic Burma Road was built during World War II

-The Burma Road was a very important road during the WW2 linking Lashio, in eastern Burma (now Myanmar), with Kunming, in Yunnan province, China.
+The Burma Road was a crucial supply route built during World War II, linking Lashio in eastern Burma (now Myanmar) with Kunming in Yunnan province, China.

-Many Internet sources show pictures of the 24-Zig Road as a part of the Burma Road.
-But this is a mistake.
-During the Second Sino-Japanese War, the war supplies first arrived at Kunming by the Burma Road, then went through the "24 Turns" to arrive at Chongqing, the provisional capital, and reach the front-line troops.
+Numerous internet sources display images of the 24-Zig Road as a segment of the Burma Road.
+However, this is a misconception.
+Throughout the Second Sino-Japanese War, the war supplies initially reached Kunming via the Burma Road.
+Subsequently, they traversed the "24 Turns" to reach Chongqing, the provisional capital, and provide crucial support to the front-line troops.

 Pic: By U.S. Army Center of Military History [Public domain], via Wikimedia Commons